 While Ronaldo “lovers” pointed to the player’s history of donating to charitable causes such as those of children, his “haters” enjoyed claiming that the article stating that his haircut paid homage to a scar incurred from brain tumor removal was a bogus story.

 No one has bothered to explain: cortical dysplasia, while not a brain tumor, can still require surgery.
-Cortical dysplasia is related to epilepsy, and can cause numerous seizures.
-The condition is familiar to Lawrence Daniels III, MD, neurosurgeon at Advanced Neurosurgery Associates in New Jersey and New York.
+Cortical dysplasia is related to epilepsy and can cause numerous seizures.
+The condition is familiar to the neurosurgeons at Advanced Neurosurgery Associates in New Jersey and New York.
 ANA is involved in numerous pediatric and adult epilepsy surgeries.
 In fact, the surgeons at ANA participate and in some cases direct programs at Level 4 epilepsy centers, the highest possible designation made by the National Association of Epilepsy Centers (NAEC).

 The question remains as to the haircut.
-According to Dr. Daniels, “No surgeon would make a scar that looks like that.
+According to ANA, “No surgeon would make a scar that looks like that.
 You could have surgery that results in a linear incision in either direction, but not a Z shape.
 A scar would look like lines (such as in the haircut), but just not in that pattern.
 But that’s irrelevant.
 The chances are the child will have a scar, so then to shave a line in your head could be a sign of solidarity.
 That’s not necessarily a bad thing.”
-Concludes Daniels, also an avid sports fan, “I have no clue why Cristiano Ronaldo did it, but it would be a nice gesture, and it wouldn’t be too far-fetched.”